AmyLuc/PyBer_Analysis/README.md

 * Suburban rider:driver ratio = 625:490 = 125:98 = 6.4
 * Urban rider:driver ratio =1625:2405= 0.68

-There's only a $15 difference in fare price for riders between rural and urban, but nearly a $40 difference in how much rural and urban drivers get paid.
+There's only a $15 difference in fare price per ridefor riders between rural and urban, but nearly a $40 difference in how much rural and urban drivers get paid per ride.

   ---